alainwolf/DHANE/README.md

 ### PowerDNS Authoritative Server
 Since I use PowerDNS myself, its written for its command and control utility.
 The script call **pdnsutil** to create the records in DNS.
-But it should mot be to difficult adapt it for other utilities.
 It also uses **dig** for DNS queuries.

 ## Installation